marcandreuf/astro-forms/README.md

 Example code to build and test astro form components.

+> IMPORTANT: This project is setup with a devcontiner to facilitate the local dev env stup.
+Install the IDE devcontainer extension of plugin for an easier setup.

 Run any example with:
 ```bash
 # cd into the example folder